• Skip to main content

 Also realize that the price of the underlying index – the highly liquid S&P 500 in this case – and even the prices of the contracts themselves don't really matter that much for our purposes here.
 We're just concerned with the implied rate, which again is a T-bill-like interest rate, for effectively lending money in the options market.

-It’s worth noting that historically, box spread rates have always been higher than equivalent treasury bill rates (and we would expect that to continue), likely due to the comparatively greater risk of the former.
+It’s worth noting that historically, box spread rates have always been higher than equivalent treasury bill rates, usually in the range of 0.25-0.35%, and we would expect that to continue, likely due to the comparatively greater risk of the former.

 box spread premium